-Subarachnoid hemorrhage (SAH) is one of the types of extra-axial intracranial hemorrhage and denotes the presence of blood within the subarachnoid space.
+Subarachnoid hemorrhage (SAH) is a type of extra-axial intracranial hemorrhage and denotes the presence of blood within the subarachnoid space.

 Patients tend to be older middle age, typically less than 60 years old 2.
 Subarachnoid hemorrhage accounts for 3% of stroke and 5% of stroke deaths 2.